 I’m crazy about great-smelling sheets and clothes.
-For me, nothing beats climbing up on the bed with newly-laundered sheets or pulling clean and fresh clothes from the closet every day.
+For me, nothing beats climbing up on the bed with newly-laundered sheets or pulling fresh clean clothes from the closet every day.

 Well, I like a more natural and frugal approach when it comes to making my laundry smell fresh and amazing.
 So today let me share my tried and tested hacks to avoid the stinky smell and make laundry smell AMAZING!

 Moisture is the breeding ground for mold and mildew.
-So if you have wet clothes, and waited another day or two (worse if more), before chucking them into the washing machine, chances are they’re already smelly before you’re due doing the laundry.
+If you have wet clothes, and waited another day or two (worse if more), before chucking them into the washing machine, chances are they’re already smelly before you’re doing the laundry.

 It doesn’t matter if your washing machine has the biggest capacity.
-If you fill it with too many dirty clothes, then it wouldn’t do its job properly.
-So if you find yourself having two baskets full of laundry after a long holiday, split them up into manageable batches.
-That way, your detergent and water can wash them properly and strip them off of funky odor.
+If you fill it with too many dirty clothes, then it won’t do its job properly.
+So, if you find yourself having two baskets full of laundry after a long holiday, split them up into manageable batches.
+That way, your detergent and water can wash them properly and strip them of the funky odor.

 Simply pour two cups of Epsom salt into a mason jar, sprinkle with 30 drops of essential oil (many people swear by orange, vanilla, and lavender), and mix with a spoon.
 Let the salt soak the oils overnight or at least 30 minutes before washing your clothes.
 When doing the laundry, sprinkle the washing machine with your homemade laundry booster, and wash as usual.

 Your clothes will soak up the aroma from the essential oils, plus the salt will make your clothes softer.
-Clothes that smell good and soft?
-That’s a win-win wherever you look at it!
+Clothes that smell good and are soft?
+That’s a win-win however you look at it!

 Lavender essential oil is an excellent natural product to help combat mildew.
 As you know, mold and mildew thrive in moist places.
-So if you have wet clothes lying around, they’re bound to get that musty smell.
-So when you wash them, add a couple of drops of lavender essential oil along with your detergent, and your clothes will surely clean up nicely and smell fantastic!
+If you have wet clothes lying around, they’re bound to get that musty smell.
+When you wash them, add a couple of drops of lavender essential oil along with your detergent, and your clothes will surely clean up nicely and smell fantastic!

-If you aren’t keen about dropping essential oil into the washing machine, you could spray them onto clothes instead.
+If you aren’t keen on dropping essential oils into the washing machine, you could spray them onto clothes instead.

 Make your own essential oil spray by mixing water and essential oil of choice in a spray bottle.
 Shake well until well-blended, and spray onto dirty clothes.
 You could also use the same spray for clothes kept in your wardrobe or to give your linens a wonderful scent boost.